-If you were recently laid off or received a cut in your work hours, one of your primary financial concerns is likely having enough money to pay your mortgage.
 There are options for ways to avoid the repercussions of missing or making a late mortgage payment.
 Here are some tips for what to do if you lost your job and can’t pay your mortgage:

-You should immediately notify the lender of your mortgage as soon as you lose your job.
+Yes, you should immediately notify the lender of your mortgage as soon as you lose your job.
 The earlier the mortgage company is made aware of the situation, the more options you will have available.
 Sometimes your lender will offer provisions for those with temporary financial hardship.
 You could potentially be eligible for a mortgage forbearance.
 This will allow you to postpone or reduce payments for a brief period of time while you secure another job or sort out other finances.
 This does not provide a permanent solution and does not forgive you of the money that is not paid during the forbearance.
 The payments will have to be repaid eventually.

 Another option to consider is modification of your current mortgage.
 This could reduce the amount of each monthly payment, but will lead to a greater overall cost due to interest.
 Mortgage modification could be a wise decision for someone who needs a more permanent solution after losing a job.
 It might be the right step to avoid foreclosure.